 But first, let’s ask this: could Thomas Cooke have seen the disaster coming?

 Digital transformation dramatically changes profit pools, creating losers and winners.
 Yet, most leaders think margins go up for their companies.
-This was recently confirmed in a survey of business leaders at a business forum in Dubai.
+This was confirmed in February in a survey of business leaders at a business forum in Dubai.
 They were asked whether they agree that digitalization will drive down their profitability.
 More than half of the respondents rejected this hypothesis, indicating that they expect a positive impact from digital on their margins.

 With shifting profit pools in today’s digital markets there are a number of tell-tale signs that show whether companies are winning or losing.
 Research indicates that your company is losing its profit pool when several of the following takes place.
 The first three factors apply to Thomas Cook.